-The C.F.
-Chase Papers document the activities of C.F.
+The collection document the activities of C.F.
 Chase, an American mining engineer in Suan, Korea in the early 1900s.
-The papers consist of a ledger, unbound letters, and a few photographs.
+The papers consist of a ledger, letters, and a few photographs/postcards.
 Over 130 pages in length, the ledger covers the financial side of Chase's life in Korea, and it shows the firms with which he transacted business.
 The ledger contains carbon copies of some of Chase's letters, which discuss the progress at the ore mine.
-Each page in the ledger is cataloged separately.
-The unbound letters mostly concern an adoption case.
-The photographs are of Korean women.
-The collection, a glimpse into U.S.- Korean relations in the first decade of the twentieth century, is contained in one archival box (0.25 linear feet).
+The other letters mostly concern an adoption case.
+The photographs/postards are of Japanese and South Asian women.
+The collection, a glimpse into U.S.- Korean relations in the first decade of the twentieth century, is contained in one archival box.

 Most manuscripts collections at the Georgetown University Booth Family Center for Special Collections are open to researchers; however, restrictions may apply to some collections.
 Collections stored off site require a minimum of three days for retrieval.
 For use of all manuscripts collections, researchers are advised to contact the Booth Family Center for Special Collections in advance of any visit.